Justices rule swath of Oklahoma remains tribal reservation

 The court’s 5-4 decision, written by Justice Neil Gorsuch, means that Oklahoma prosecutors lack the authority to pursue criminal cases against American Indian defendants in parts of Oklahoma that include most of Tulsa, the second-largest city.

 The court’s ruling casts doubt on hundreds of convictions won by local prosecutors.
-But Gorsuch suggested optimism.

-“In reaching our conclusion about what the law demands of us today, we do not pretend to foretell the future and we proceed well aware of the potential for cost and conflict around jurisdictional boundaries, especially ones that have gone unappreciated for so long.
-But it is unclear why pessimism should rule the day.
-With the passage of time, Oklahoma and its Tribes have proven they can work successfully together as partners,” he wrote.

 The case, argued by telephone in May because of the coronavirus pandemic, revolved around an appeal by an American Indian who claimed state courts had no authority to try him for a crime committed on reservation land that belongs to the Muscogee (Creek) Nation.

 The reservation once encompassed 3 million acres (12,100 square kilometers), including most of Tulsa.